end2endzone/end2endzone-hugo/content/blog/2016-05-03-svnpropertylog-a-script-which-finds-all-revisions-where-a-specific-subversion-property-has-changed.md

 The subversion application does not offer native support for identifying changes to subversion properties as easily as changes to files.

 The purpose of this script is to allows a subversion user to find all revisions where a change to a specific property occurred.
-In other words, it's a &quot;_show log for subversion properties_&quot;.<!--more-->
+In other words, it's a "_show log for subversion properties_".<!--more-->

 Skip to the [download section](#Download) for quick download.